AksanDotDev/discord.py_workshop/part_2.md

         await ctx.send("I can't hear you!")
 ```

-At it's heart we just attach a decorator the same way we did with a command only this is for a group and comes from the library not the bot, this is because we're in a `Cog` now, and because that's a class so we add a `self` argument to the function and otherwise this isn't much more complex than `test_response`.
+At it's heart we just attach a decorator the same way we did with a command only this is for a group and comes from the library not the bot, this is because we're in a `Cog` now, and because that's a class we add a `self` argument to the function.
+Otherwise this isn't much more complex than `test_response`, right?.

-Okay so about all those parameters...
+Okay, so about all those parameters...
 Case insensitivity must be set on a group by group basis, it won't follow the bot and here we carry on and set it to be true.
 Now `invoke_without_command` is a slightly deceptive name as when true this group command is only invoked if there are no subcommands, if it's false it would be invoked regardless.
+Might be easier to think of this as the negation of `invoke_with_command`.
 Finally, `pass_context` tells this to pass the context on trasparently to the subcommands if they are invoked.

 ### 2.3.2 A subcommand